When can transformers reason with abstract symbols?: Derivation of transformer kernel

 We consider a depth-1 transformer architecture (without skip connections or layernorm, for simplicity).
 This architecture has $H$ heads, each with parameters $\bW_{K,h},\bW_{Q,h}, \bW_{V,h}, \bW_{O,h} \in R^{d_{head} \times d_{emb}}$, and embedding layer $\bW_E \in \R^{m \times d_{emb}}$, positional embeddings $\bP \in \R^{k \times d_{emb}}$, an MLP layer with parameters $\bW_A, \bW_B \in \R^{d_{mlp} \times d_{emb}}$, and a final unembedding layer with weights $\bw_U \in \R^{d_{emb}}$.
 The network takes in $\bX \in \R^{k \times m}$ and outputs

 where

 Here $\beta, \gamma \geq 0$ are two hyperparameters that control the inverse temperature of the softmax and the strength of the positional embeddings, respectively.
 Note that only the output of the attention layer at the final $k$th position CLS token is used, since this is a depth-1 network.
-Also, in the above definition the weights are rescaled compared to Section~\ref{ssec:def-transformer}, but this is is not important since what matters is the
+The $\smax$ is a softmax applied row-wise.